udem-dlteam/pnut/README.md

 # Pnut: A Self-Compiling C Transpiler Targeting Human-Readable POSIX Shell

 Pnut compiles a reasonnably large subset of C99 to human-readable POSIX shell scripts.
-It can be used to write portable shell scripts without having to write shell.
+It can be used to generate portable shell scripts without having to write shell.

 It's main uses are: